MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organization-management.md

 Learners can be assigned to Organizations on the portal from 'All Users' section.

 >[!Note]
-> Only Global Admin can add/edit users on the platform
+> Only Global Admin, Organization Admin can add/edit users on the platform

 ### Add Single User to Organization